core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The security provided by the Echo and Request-Tag options depends on the security protocol used.
 CoAP and HTTP proxies require (D)TLS to be terminated at the proxies.
 The proxies are therefore able to manipulate, inject, delete, or reorder options or packets.
 The security claims in such architectures only hold under the assumption that all intermediaries are fully trusted and have not been compromised.

-Servers SHOULD use a monotonic clock to generate timestamps and compute round-trip times, i.e. a clock source that only increments and never jumps.
+Servers SHOULD use a monotonic clock to generate timestamps and compute round-trip times.
 Use of non-monotonic clocks is not secure as the server will accept expired Echo option values if the clock is moved backward.
 The server will also reject fresh Echo option values if the clock is moved forward.
 Non-monotonic clocks MAY be used as long as they have deviations that are acceptable given the freshness requirements.
 If the deviations from a monotonic clock are known, it may be possible to adjust the threshold accordingly.

-An attacker may be able to affect the server's time in various ways such as setting up a fake NTP server or broadcasting false time signals to radio-controlled clocks.
+An attacker may be able to affect the server's system time in various ways such as setting up a fake NTP server or broadcasting false time signals to radio-controlled clocks.

 Servers MAY use the time since reboot measured in some unit of time.
 Servers MAY reset the timer at certain times and MAY generate a random offset applied to all timestamps.
 When resetting the timer, the server MUST reject all Echo values that was created before the reset.